juancarlosp94/MicroservicesProject/README.md

 ![DiscoveryServiceCommunication](https://github.com/user-attachments/assets/63789793-23ca-48ba-8c43-624b43c9b452)

 The Discovery Server will provide the correct IP address for each request.
 We avoid hardcoding `URL` of the inventory service.
-If for some reason Discovery Server is not avaiable, client will store a copy of registries
+If for some reason Discovery Server is not avaiable, client will store a copy of registries.

 ![DiscoveryServiceCommunication2 drawio](https://github.com/user-attachments/assets/ef9078b0-ba77-4fae-95f7-42f28693f591)